Registration for Spring 2024 Semester Open Now!

 This course, as a whole, will introduce you to the tools of mind that will help you reason well through the problems and issues you face - whether in the classroom, in your personal life, or in your professional life.
 If you take these ideas seriously, and practice using them, you can take command of the thinking that ultimately will command the quality of your life.

-- Articulate understanding of the problem of media bias and propaganda as a barrier to critical thought in human societies.
+• recognize the problem of media bias and propaganda as barriers to critical thought in individuals and human societies;

 In this course, we emphasize the importance of fostering a substantive conception of critical thinking.
 Such a conception not only highlights the qualities of the educated person, but also implies the proper design of the educational process.
 There are essential, minimal conditions for cultivating educated minds.
 These entail modes of instruction that foster development of the standards, abilities, and traits of the educated person.